-Rules to Better Active Directory
+Rules to Better Active Directory - 15 Rules

-You can upload Staff profile pictures into Active Directory.
+You can upload staff profile pictures into Active Directory.
 Exchange and Lync will automatically use these profile pictures.

-When a user is created in Active Directory (AD) a Global Unique Identifier (GUID) is also created.
-As the name suggests this is Unique for each user and is never duplicated in a Domain.
+When a user is created in Active Directory (AD), a Global Unique Identifier (GUID) is also created.
+As the name suggests this is unique for each user and is never duplicated in a domain.

-This creates problems if the employee comes back to the company and a new AD account is created for them, they are no longer able to be associated with the previously created CRM account.
-Instead they will need a new CRM user with a different Employee ID.
+This creates problems if the employee comes back to the company and a new AD account is created for them - they are no longer able to be associated with the previously created CRM account.
+Instead, they will need a new CRM user with a different Employee ID.